napix/NapixServer/docs/high_level.rst

 Writing the meta-datas
 ^^^^^^^^^^^^^^^^^^^^^^

-First you need to write the :attr:`~managers.Manager.resource_fields` attribute that describes the resource.
+First you need to write the :attr:`~base.Manager.resource_fields` attribute that describes the resource.

 For our example, we will use two fields:
     * a string for the IP address
     * an array of hostnames related to this IP.

-For each of our fields, we add a key in the :attr:`~managers.Manager.resource_fields` dictionary containing another dict describing the field.
+For each of our fields, we add a key in the :attr:`~base.Manager.resource_fields` dictionary containing another dict describing the field.
 We add a description and an example.